Our environmental management

-“Various lighting measures will save 44,000 kWh of electricity annually in the future.”
+“Various measures to improve energy efficiency in the last fiscal year will save about 480,000 kWh of energy annually in the future.”

 Wastewater management is an important element in our environmental management system.
 Given the high level of water consumption, wastewater is also the result of production.
 Compliance with legal requirements from the Wastewater Ordinance is ensured by the daily controlling and checking of the mixing and equalisation basin by trained staff.
 In addition, there are regular and independent inspections conducted by the responsible monitoring authorities and contracted service providers.